Skip to main content

 Local Group Policy Editor Windows 10

-If you want to edit the system registry, you can do so by opening the Run with the Win+R key combination and typing “regedit”.
+If you want to edit the system registry, you can do so by opening the Run by pressing the Win+R key combination and typing “regedit”.
 From there, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate\AU, creates a new DWORD (32-bit) value called NoAutoRebootWithLoggedOnUsers and set its value to 1.
 A system reboot may be required for the changes to take effect.

 For more details, I refer you to my complete tutorial on how to update Windows 10.